-- Sharing and support of the travel model and population and employment forecasts to agencies/consultants - On-going collection and analysis of data related to the Congestion Management Process (CMP) - Upkeep and sharing of the regional land use database and land use forecasts - Collecting traffic count (motorized and non-motorized) data for use in the travel demand model as well as for planning studies - Updates of the regional inventories, as needed - Updates of the geodatabase of transportation projects - Crash Information updates on the website
+- On-going collection and analysis of data related to the Congestion Management Process (CMP), including updating corridor reports to reflect the past year. - Upkeep and sharing of the regional land use database and land use forecasts. - Collecting traffic count (motorized and non-motorized) data for use in the travel demand model as well as for planning studies. - Updates of the regional inventories, as needed. - Updates of the geodatabase of transportation projects, as needed. - Crash Information updates on the website.